PrachiPatel15/WhatsApp-Chat-Analyser/README.md

 - To analyse the statistics of any group chat or any individual chats
 - A streamlit app to analyse your WhatsApp Chats
 - __Demo Link:__ https://wca-prachi.herokuapp.com/
+- In order to analyse any chat you need to export the text file in "Browse File" section

 # Code and Resources Used
 - ***Python Version:*** 3.9